 The Trustee directors have significant experience of sitting on the Trustee Board of the Scheme and, together with the advice of advisers and service providers, that enables them to properly exercise their functions as directors of the Trustee of the Scheme.
 The Trustee directors have a good working knowledge of the Trust Deed and Rules of the Scheme and a good level of knowledge and understanding of the law relating to pensions and trusts.
 One of the Trustee directors is the professional trustee company, MacRoberts Trustees Limited, whose trusteeship services ae provided through solicitors specialising in pensions law.
-Those specialists stay up to date on legal developments and undertake training on a regular basis, including attending Continuing Professional Development ("CPD") seminars arranged by the Association of Pension Lawyers, each completing The Pensions Regulator's Trustee Toolkit, and each obtaining the Pensions Management Institute's Award in Pensions Trusteeship.
+Those specialists stay up to date on legal developments and undertake training on a regular basis, including attending Continuing Professional Development ("CPD") seminars arranged by the Association of Pension Lawyers, each completing The Pensions Regulator's Trusteeship.
 The Trustee's other director, Hugh Younger, also has extensive knowledge in the administration of pension trusts.

-Taking account of actions taken individually and as a Trustee body, and the profession all advice available to them, the Trustee directors consider that they can properly exercise their functions on behalf of the Trustee of the Scheme.
+Taking account of actions taken individually and as a Trustee body, and the professional advice available to them, the Trustee directors consider that they can properly exercise their functions on behalf of the Trustee of the Scheme.

-Further details of the Value for Members Assessment can be found in the full report which is being reviewed by the Trustee.
+Further details of the Value for Members Assessment can be found in the full reports obtained by the Trustee from time to time.